NevoSwissa/CL-Reports/README.md

 To use CL-Reports, simply drag & drop the resource after making sure the resource is called CL-Reports and not CL-Reports-main, then run the SQL tables necessary and run the script, simple as that !

+Use 9 on your keyboard to open the reports system and H to open the admin console.

 # Contributing

 Contributions are always welcome!
 If you find any issues or want to add new features, feel free to fork this repository and submit a pull request.